hustcer/nushell.github.io/.ebook-pub/commands/append.md

 > "a" | append ["b"]
 ```

-Append three integer items
+Append three int items

 ```bash
 > [0 1] | append [2 3 4]
 ```

-Append integers and strings
+Append ints and strings

 ```bash
 > [0 1] | append [2 nu 4 shell]
 ```

-Append a range of integers to a list
+Append a range of ints to a list

 ```bash
 > [0 1] | append 2..4